Child Care Scarcity Has Very Real Consequences For Working Families

 "We've convinced employers to invest over a billion dollars, in either capital investments or subsidies, for their working families," says Bright Horizons CEO Dave Lissy.
 "That just didn't exist before we pioneered the model."

-Some employers, including Home Depot, Starbucks and Google, have partnered with Bright Horizons to establish child care centers primarily for their workers.
+Some employers, including Home Depot, Starbucks and Chevron, have partnered with Bright Horizons to establish child care centers primarily for their workers.
 These employers pay most, or even all, of the cost to build the facilities.

 "After that's all done," Lissy says, "on average, tuitions are funded 75 percent by parents and 25 percent through employer subsidies."
 That means parents pay their college tuition-like sum, and the employers that partner with Bright Horizons pay even more on top of that.